adamfortuna/evaleverything.com/source/_posts/2013-09-07-response-streams-with-rails-4-and-redis.markdown

 If you wrote the above code and opened up that action in a browser, it would actually work fine -- until you tried to load the page again.
 At that point there would be two connections open from the servers standpoint, but only one active.
 This is due to the fact that the server doesn't know that the client disconnected.

-{% pullside 'right code' %}
+{% pullside right code %}
-Good discussion on at github/rails on this issue
+Good discussion at github/rails on this issue
 {% endpullside %}

 That `IOError` error isn't triggered when the client disconnects as you might expect, but instead when the server attempts to write to the `response.stream` only to find that it is no longer active.
 Turns out this is a [well discussed problem][] That leaves us with a few options on how to test if the client has disconnected: